Were you shocked to find out you were having twins?

 Neither my wife or I have twins in our family history – at least that we know of.
 We had no clue about identical vs. fraternal twins and why you might have either.

 Twins weren’t even on our radar of possibilities.
 Identical twins (like our daughters) are random acts of surprise that God sends to about 1 in 285 pregnancies.
+Little did we know that Dad’s family history and genetics have little or nothing to do with having twins.

 How to Respond to This Question